Burnley: Demography

-The United Kingdom Census 2001 showed a total resident population for the Burnley subdivision of the Burnley Built-up area of 73,021.
-The entire built-up area, which includes Nelson, Colne and Brierfield had a population of 149,796; for comparison purposes, this was about the same size as Oxford or Swindon.
+The 2001 United Kingdom census showed a total resident population for the Burnley subdivision of the Burnley Built-up area of 73,021.
+The entire built-up area, which includes Nelson, Colne and Brierfield had a population of 149,796; for comparison purposes, this was about the same size as Oxford or Swindon in South England.
 At that time the racial composition of the wider local government district (the Borough of Burnley) was 91.77% white and 7.16% South Asian or South Asian/British, predominantly from Bangladesh.
 The largest religious groups were Christian (74.46%) and Muslim (6.58%).
 59.02% of adults between the ages of 16 and 74 were classed as economically active and in work.
-In the United Kingdom Census 2011, these figures had changed to 87.4% white and 10.7% South Asian or South Asian/British, with 63.6% identifying as Christian and 9.9% Muslim.
+In the 2011 United Kingdom census, these figures had changed to 87.4% white and 10.7% South Asian or South Asian/British, with 63.6% identifying as Christian and 9.9% Muslim.
 The Burnley Built-up area, had a population of 149,422 according to the 2011 census.
 The ONS annual population survey for the year Apr 2013–Mar 2014 showed that 63.1% of adults between the ages of 16 and 64 were classed as economically active.

 The majority of its Asian residents live in the neighbouring Daneshouse and Stoneyholme districts.
 In total, the size of its Asian community is much smaller than that in nearby towns such as Blackburn and Oldham.

 In February 2010, the Lancashire Telegraph reported that Burnley topped Home Office figures for the highest number of burglaries per head in England and Wales between April 2008 – April 2009.
 This claim (minus the dates) was repeated during one of the questions in the first of the televised 2010 general election debates.
 However, in May 2010, the NPIA Local Crime Mapping System (believed to be the source of the data in the report) listed a 49.5% drop in this rate on the previous year.

-Burnley has some of the lowest property prices in the country, with numerous streets appearing in the annual mouseprice.com most affordable streets in England & Wales report.
+Burnley has some of the lowest property prices in the country, with numerous streets appearing in the annual mouseprice.com most affordable streets in England and Wales report.
 These streets are concentrated in areas of terrace housing in poorer neighbourhoods adjacent to the town centre.
 Between 2005 and 2010, approximately £65m of government funds was invested into these areas through the Elevate East Lancashire housing market renewal company (replaced by Regenerate Pennine Lancashire in 2010).